 If you are planning to set up an e-commerce website, you would definitely need to integrate payment gateways.
 After all, accepting payment from customers is a core function of e-commerce sites.
 However, choosing from a wide range of payment gateways available out there, it isn’t going to be as easy as flipping pages in a book.

-You need to choose a payment gateway which not only make it easy for you to accept payments but also should be ideal for your users to pay for your products.
+You need to choose a payment gateway which not only makes it easy for you to accept payments but also should be ideal for your users to pay for your products.

 What are payment gateways?